You-sha/Education_Prediction/readme.md

 ## Conclusion
 I took a look at the data, asked a question and tried to answer it.
 During the process, I had doubts and wondered if I had maybe asked a wrong or a stupid question.
 I wondered if it is possible to have a good accuracy in predicting someone's education level based on just the data given in the dataset.

 But in the end, I decided that the best way to find out would be by trying.
 And it turns out, you **can** be atleast 11% more accurate by using ML than you can be by just guessing.
+I'll be updating this further as i learn more.